bldl/array-grouping-impl-tutorial/Modules/Module 1/Module1.md

 - [Building Mozilla Firefox on **macOS**](https://firefox-source-docs.mozilla.org/setup/linux_build.html#building-firefox-on-macos)

 The installation will ask what version of Firefox we wish to be building as standard.
 In this tutorial we will use choice `5: SpiderMonkey JavaScript engine`.
+This choice allows for faster builds during development.
+As it only builds the new changes between.

-It is not needed to configure Mercurial (`hg`) to commit to Mozilla.
+It is not needed to configure [Mercurial](https://www.mercurial-scm.org/) (`hg`) to commit to Mozilla.
 During installation, answer no (`n`) to this configuration.
+As we are not committing the feature developed in this tutorial to Mozilla.

 # **1.2** Running SpiderMonkey